danielyinanc/northwind-spring-hibernate-async/README.md

-# northwind-spring-hibernate-reactor
+# northwind-spring-hibernate-async

+Building an async spring web rest server for serving northwind database.

-Spring 4 Reactor 2 Hibernate 4 on Northwind
+NorthWind via Spring 4 Async Hibernate 4

+MySQL version of the famous training database we are using